MattHarrington/BuildCamp/Thursday/Session_22_Azure_Mobile_Services/README.md

 7. Return to the ToDo app running in your browser.
 Add a few more tasks.
 8. In the portal, go back to the **Browse** tab and look at your data.
 You'll now see a column called `urgency`.

+If you ever want to add a Node module to this code, pull your mobile services down via Git, then add the module, then push it back to Azure with Git.

+## Diversion: create a REST API in 10 seconds ##

+1. Click the **API** tab
+2. Click **Create**
+3. Give your API a name.
+This should be lowercase and one word.
+For example, if your API name is *hokey-pokey*, your API endpoint will be *https://contoso.mobileservices.net/api/hokey-pokey*.
+4. Change the **Get Permission** to *Everyone*
+5. In Chrome's Advanced REST Client, which you used in earlier sessions, connect to your API endpoint.

 ## Change entity to add new column ##

 1. Go to Visual Studio.
 Select **File -> Open -> Web Site**.
 Then select the folder which contains the ToDo app you downloaded.